Powder River Battles (1865): After

 Cole, Walker and their soldiers arrived at Fort Connor on September 20, 1865.
 Connor deemed the soldiers unfit for further service and sent them back to Fort Laramie and Fort Leavenworth, Kansas, where most of them were mustered out of the army.

 Casualties

-Twelve soldiers were killed or mortally wounded between September 1–10, and three died of disease, making a total of fifteen killed during the ten-day period.
-At least fourteen soldiers were wounded in the various skirmishes between September 1–15, two by friendly fire.
+Fourteen soldiers were killed or mortally wounded between September 1–15, and three died of disease, making a total of seventeen killed during the ten-day period.
+At least thirteen soldiers were wounded in the various skirmishes between September 1–15, two by friendly fire.
 At least seven Native American warriors were killed and eleven wounded between September 1–15.
 Cole claimed that his soldiers had killed two hundred Indians.
 By contrast, Walker said, "I cannot say as we killed one."
 Indian casualties were likely light.